DataVizForAll/datavizforall.github.io/_pages/syllabus.md

 - Bring a laptop computer (or use a desktop in the classroom).
 - If you are enrolled but do not attend our first class, the Registrar will be instructed to drop you from the roster.
 - Overview of the syllabus, Hartford community-learning partners, and past projects
-- Sample quiz about syllabus for 1-point bonus, using open-book format, due in class on [Moodle](https://moodle.trincoll.edu)
+- Sample quiz about syllabus for 1-point bonus, with open-note format, due in class on [Moodle](https://moodle.trincoll.edu)
 - Advice from TA on scheduling appointments and how to succeed in this course
 - Presentation: Why data visualization matters in the "disinformation age".
 See Hands-On DataViz (HODV), Chapter 1 <https://handsondataviz.org/introduction.html>
 - In-class: What sparks your interest in this course?
 Anonymous free-write on [shared Google Doc](https://docs.google.com/document/d/1437B23rAci_1DOFJrhpCVv0O3wUbAgFtslcTyZyxavI/edit)